Epitome87/Epitome87/README.md

 #### A Bit About Me
 <img align="left" src="https://user-images.githubusercontent.com/3253714/139557357-181530a3-b19b-4900-9c93-8dbb2ad3cc61.png" alt="Astronaut With Dog" height="75" />

-- Known around here as @Epitome87
+- Known here as @Epitome87
 - I live in a small town in California, along with my handsome dog Leon!
 - In my spare time, I enjoy learning the piano, guitar, and playing video games